+City Council and Planning Commission meeting and hearings.
 The project team held joint work sessions with the City Council and Planning Commission at key points in the project.
 Adoption hearings with both bodies were held in spring 2025.

 Planning Commission and City Council provided important direction to the project team at key points in the HPS development.
-Work sessions with both bodies were used to review, refine, and prioritize specific actions included in the HPS.
-Each of these meetings provided opportunities for community members to provide public comment as well.
-Ultimately, the Planning Commission and City Council provided direction on which actions to include in the draft HPS and approved the final HPS via adoption hearings.
+Work sessions with both bodies were used to review, refine, and prioritize specific strategies included in the HPS.
+Each of these meetings provided opportunities for public comment as well.
+Ultimately, the Planning Commission and City Council provided direction on which strategies to include in the draft HPS and approved the final HPS via adoption hearings.